carmatthews/meraki-customCV-azure/README.md

 # Step 2: Labeling

 Once you have captured the images, use the **Azure Machine Learning Labeling Project** to prepare the dataset for training.
-Follow the instructions for the labeling project.

-For more information about this service, please see [Image labeling capabilities](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2#image-labeling-capabilities.
+For general information about this service please see [Image labeling capabilities](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2#image-labeling-capabilities.
-)
+).

+Detailed instructions for this tutorial are [here](labeling/README.md).